rstudio/visual-markdown-editing/docs/copyedit-content.md

 <!-- -*- mode: gfm -*- -->

 Visual mode supports editing all of Pandoc markdown.
-Standard formatting commands (headings, bold, italic, etc.) work just the way they do in a conventional word-processor.
+Standard formatting commands (headings, bold, italic, etc.) work just the way they do in a conventional word processor.

 See the [Using the Editor](intro#using-the-editor) section for more details on how to access core editing commands.
 Note also that you can access all editing commands via [keyboard shortcuts](shortcuts).

-Editing of links, images, blockquotes, lists, tables, etc. is also available, as is the ability to specify pandoc attributes and insert special characters and emojis.
+Editing of links, images, blockquotes, lists, tables, etc. is also available, as is the ability to specify Pandoc attributes and insert special characters and emojis.
-This article describes how to use these features.
+[This article](content) describes how to use these features.

 ## Editing Tables